Sakshee-D/AI_Investment_Portfolio_Recommendation/README.md

 It takes user input like risk level, investment duration, and budget.
 It returns a suggested portfolio with allocation.

-This is not a production system.
-It is a learning project to understand how RAG (Retrieval-Augmented Generation) works.

 ---

 ## Who is this for